 - In Gargoyles, Delilah was produced from the DNA of Demona and Elisa.

 - In Real Life scientists have managed to extract male sperm from female stem cells, and hope to extract eggs from male cells in the near future.
-While legislation will undoubtedly take its time to catch on, there is now theoretically (very expensive) means for lesbian couples to have children without a man.
-Such children would always be female.
+While legislation will undoubtedly take its time to catch on, there is now theoretically (very expensive) means for lesbian couples to have children without a man; the technical term for this is "parthenogenesis."
+Such children, called "parthenotes," would always be female.
 And that's not all - it has been demonstrated in animal experiments that it's possible to make a child inherit the genes of three parents - the implications for unorthodox family structures are pretty interesting.

 - Although the result doesn't usually thrive, it is possible for one of the 'waste' cells formed during female meiosis, the polar body, to fuse with an egg producing a zygote.
 If the problems are ever overcome, any two females could produce a child without the need to engineer sperm cells.